 - 6.1 The Council requires significant levels of new borrowing over the next few years to fund the Capital Budget.
-Following the advance borrowing at extremely low rates undertaken in 2019/20 and 2021/22 there is no immediate need or expectation to borrow until late in 2023/24 based on current planned expenditure.
-Therefore, new borrowing in advance of this timeframe would only be undertaken if capital expenditure were to be incurred earlier than projected, or if opportunities arose to borrow at low rates.
-Short term temporary borrowing can also be used to meet any immediate cashflow requirements where long-term borrowing is deferred. - 6.2 The previous low interest rates and long-term cost certainty provided by fixed rate PWLB borrowing make this the most cost-effective source of financing of capital expenditure.
+Following the advance borrowing at extremely low rates undertaken in 2019/20 and 2021/22 there was no further borrowing required in 2022/23.
+However, in the current year the Council has had to resume its borrowing, with £20 million borrowed in December 2023 and a further £20 million of borrowing required in March 2024.
+In addition, significant levels of borrowing will be required throughout 2024/25 and in subsequent years.
+Some short-term temporary borrowing can also be used to meet any immediate cashflow requirements where long-term borrowing rates are higher than forecast, with the longer-term borrowing deferred until rates are more favourable. - 6.2 The lower interest rates (compared to commercial borrowing) and long-term cost certainty provided by fixed rate PWLB borrowing make this the most cost-effective source of financing of capital expenditure.
 However, given the recent increases in PWLB rates, other institutions, and market instruments available to the Council may be used where appropriate.
 Examples include the UK Infrastructure Bank which currently offers finance to UK local authorities at below PWLB rates for qualifying infrastructure projects aligned to the UK Government's Net Zero objectives.
-Market instruments may also allow borrowing to be agreed in advance and drawn down at prescribed future dates (usually up to three years ahead).
-Therefore, alternative sources of borrowing will be evaluated and considered where they offer savings or other advantages over prevailing PWLB borrowing.
+Market instruments may also allow borrowing to be agreed in advance and drawn down at prescribed future dates

-- 6.3 The Council's Treasury Strategy is based on being "risk-aware" and the Council will actively seek to manage its treasury risks.
-The Council's borrowing position will continue to be reported on an ongoing basis as part of the Quarterly Treasury Activity and Compliance reports. - 6.4 The Council's borrowing strategy will be continuously reviewed and may change if there are unexpected movements in interest rates.
+- (usually up to 3 years ahead).
+Therefore, alternative sources of borrowing will be evaluated and considered where they offer savings or other advantages over prevailing PWLB borrowing. - 6.3 The Council's Treasury Strategy is based on being "risk-aware" and the Council will actively seek to manage its treasury risks.
+The Council's borrowing position will continue to be reported on an ongoing basis as part of the Treasury Activity and Compliance reports. - 6.4 The Council's borrowing strategy will be continuously reviewed and may change if there are unexpected movements in interest rates.
 This could impact the borrowing strategy as follows: - If there was a faster fall in long term rates than expected, long-term borrowing in advance of immediate need may be considered. - If there was an unexpected sharp rise in long term rates, fixed-rate funding would be deferred further, and short-term borrowing used to meet any immediate needs.
 Longer term borrowing would be considered in future when longer term rates fell from their peaks. - 6.5 The Prudential Code requires authorities to detail their strategy on gross and net debt where there is a significant level of both investments and borrowing.
-It is not possible, nor desirable, to have no investments due to the daily variations in the Council's cashflow position or following the borrowing of long-term debt.
+It is not possible nor desirable to have no investments due to the daily variations in the Council's cashflow position or following the borrowing of long-term debt.
 The level of investments may also increase where there are significant levels of short-term Reserves.
-The Council's level of investments had increased significantly following the increased level of long-term borrowing undertaken in recent years.
-The level of investments has, however, fallen over the last year and is anticipated to steadily reduce further over the next year in line with the delivery of the Capital Programme.
+The Council's level of investments has reduced significantly over the last 2 years and is anticipated to steadily reduce further over the next year in line with the delivery of the Capital Programme.

-7. INVESTMENT STRATEGY 2023/24
+7. INVESTMENT STRATEGY 2024/25